cewi/excel/README.md

 You can cerate Excel Workbooks from views.
 This works is in [dakotas](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.
 Additions:

+## 1. ExcelHelper
-1. ExcelHelper: Takes a Query-Object and creates a worksheet.
-Properties are column-headers in first row.
+Takes a Query-Object and creates a worksheet.
+Properties are set as column-headers in first row of the generated worksheet.

 Example (assumed you have an article model and controller with the usual index-action)

-include the helper in the ArticleController:
+include the helper in ArticleController:

     public $helpers = ['Cewi/Excel.Excel'];